MetisGenetics/maven-saml2-auth/README.rst

 leverage some of the best practices and code existing in django-saml2-auth, while allowing it to work properly for a specific application and client (not an admin user and must implement client via Azure Active Directory)

+If you wish to see the original supported package navigate to the master branch or visit https://github.com/fangli/django-saml2-auth

 Dependencies
 ============